 Step 3: Open Boot Camp

-Once the program opens, an introductory screen offers information on the application and also suggests creating a backup of your data before continuing with the Windows install — we highly recommend doing this.
+Once the app opens, an introductory screen offers information on the application and also suggests creating a backup of your data before continuing with the Windows install — we highly recommend doing this.
 Click Continue to advance to the next screen.

-Step 5: Install Windows
+Step 5: Install Windows drivers and choose your startup disk

-When ready, head over to Startup Disk preferences (you can search for it using Spotlight or find it in System Preferences).
+On the other hand, if you would prefer to always load into Windows, head over to Startup Disk preferences (you can search for it using Spotlight or find it in System Preferences).
 Choose the startup disk housing Windows 10 so that from now on your Mac will start in Windows.
 Restart your computer entirely, and it should open onto the Windows screen.

 Touch Bar Support on Windows